davewr/RepData_PeerAssessment1/PA1_template.md

 cmmr <- tpMaxRow[1,1]
 ```

-The histogram for the steps per day foloows:
+The histogram for the steps per day follows:

 ```r